 From an early age, Catherine’s teachers encouraged her to join religious life.
 Her parents were devout Catholics with an active spiritual practice.
-When her father’s work brought the family to San Jose, they found the Sisters of Notre Dame at St. Mary Elementary School and Notre Dame High School.
+When her father’s work brought the family to San Jose, California, they found the Sisters of Notre Dame at St. Mary Elementary School and Notre Dame High School.
 As a family they helped with school fundraisers and social events.
-Catherine became immersed in the wider Notre Dame community and knew that she wanted to become part of the vowed community.
+Cathy became immersed in the wider Notre Dame de Namur community and knew that she wanted to become part of the vowed community.
 However, when her older sister entered the novitiate, Catherine tried to hold off, determined to make her own decision!
 In a few months, though, she became very restless and knew that God was calling her to Notre Dame.

 The tumultuous ‘60s and ‘70s came with the Vatican Council calling the whole church and all religious congregations to renewal.
-In the midst of great changes and challenges, many of her friends as well as her two sisters left the SNDs.
+In the midst of great changes and challenges, many of her friends as well as her two sisters left the SNDdeNs.
 “The challenges continually begged the question of what I was doing with my life,” she says.
 “Yet I have never felt peaceful with anything but continuing to renew my commitment daily.
 Many of us who remained have become passionate in visioning a new religious life.”

 For many years she guided five or more people, ages four to nearly 70, as they reflect on how to best understand, accept and redirect their life journey.
 She says, “I love being able to be an instrument of God’s love by listening to their rich life experiences and by acknowledging their pain as they struggle for transformation and a new life purpose.
 Many come specifically for faith-based understanding and interpretation.”

 Sister Eileen McCarthy has seen Sister Cathy’s work in all these ministries and says, “She has shared her gifts with many, many people.
 She reaches out, gives unconditional acceptance and shows people their worth.”